No-Parking Fines in India: Compliance Guide

 Sec 122 MVA

 Protect your car beyond the parking lot.
-Explore Zurich Kotak General Insurance plans for comprehensive Car Insurance coverage including third-party liability, own damage, and theft.
+Explore Zurich Kotak Car Insurance plans for comprehensive coverage including third-party liability, own damage, and theft.
+Get a quote today.

 Citations, Challans, Fines and Other Punitive Measures

-Parking in violation of established traffic rules may result in any or all of the following actions by the local traffic authority:
+Parking in violation of the rules listed above may result in any or all of the following actions by the traffic authority:

-• Challan or Citation: A formal penalty notice may be issued against your vehicle's registration number, either physically or electronically as an e-challan.
-You generally have 60 days to clear the dues before additional late fees apply.
+1. Challan or citation: A challan may be issued against your vehicle's registration number, either physically or electronically (e-challan).
+Late payment of a challan attracts additional penalties.
+You generally have 60 days to pay before late fees apply.

-• Clamping: Traffic authorities are legally authorized to clamp your vehicle's wheels on-site.
-You must pay the designated fine before the mechanical clamp is removed by the authority.
+3. Clamping: Traffic authorities may clamp your vehicle.
+You must pay the fine, after which the clamp will be removed by the authority.

-• Towing: Your vehicle may be towed to the nearest police pound or traffic authority yard.
-To release your car, you will need to pay the towing charge in addition to the base parking fine.
+4. Towing: Your vehicle may be towed to the nearest police pound or traffic authority yard.
+You will need to pay the towing charge in addition to the parking fine before the vehicle is released.
+Refer to the city-wise table for indicative towing charges.

 How to Pay or Contest a Challan

-You can pay a parking challan or check for pending violations online through the centralized government portal:
+You can pay a parking challan or check pending challans online through the government portal:

-1. Visit the official [suspicious link removed] to check and pay your digital fines using your vehicle registration number or driving licence details.
+• Visit echallan.parivahan.gov.in to check and pay e-challans using your vehicle registration number or driving licence number.

-2. If you prefer offline payment methods, you can pay your fines directly at your local traffic police headquarters or at authorized digital payment counters in your city.
+• You may also pay at the local traffic police headquarters or at authorised payment counters in your city.

-3. If you believe a challan was issued in error, you can contest it by approaching the designated traffic court in your city.
-Ensure you present the original challan copy alongside supporting evidence like time-stamped photographs or parking receipts.
+• To contest a challan you believe has been issued in error, approach the designated traffic court in your city with the challan copy and supporting evidence such as photos or receipts.

 Conclusion

-Keeping your Car Insurance current is equally important for your peace of mind.
-A valid policy from Zurich Kotak General Insurance protects you against unexpected financial losses from accidents, theft, and third-party liabilities that no amount of careful parking can fully prevent.
+Keeping your car insurance current is equally important.
+A valid car insurance policy covers you against financial losses from accidents, theft, and third-party liabilities that no amount of careful parking can fully prevent.

 In Mumbai, the no-parking fine for a car ranges from Rs 1,000 to Rs 2,000 depending on the location and nature of the violation.
 Two-wheelers attract fines of Rs 500 to Rs 1,000.
 Towing charges are additional and range from Rs 450 to Rs 800.